personium/ansible/3-server_unit/README.md

 ---------------------------------------

 ## Overview
-The purpose of this document is to explain explecitely how to construct personium unit on 3 servers using ansible.
+The purpose of this document is to explain explecitely how to construct Personium unit on 3 servers using Ansible.

 ## Server setup :white_check_mark: